 There are several ways to run Event Viewer.

-In Windows 10 and 11, click the Start button and start typing “event viewer”, and one of the results will, not surprisingly, be Event Viewer (as shown at the top of the page).
+In Windows 10 and 11, click the Start button and start typing “event viewer”.
+One of the results will, not surprisingly, be Event Viewer (as shown at the top of the page).
 Just click on that.

 Event logs